Solina’s Sustainability Mission

 The new Solina recognises that sustainability is business critical for all our partners in the food value chain.
-Sustainability is now at the heart of our business model and is behind commitments towards our 5 P’s; people, planet, partners, performance and products & solutions.
+Sustainability is now at the heart of our business model and is behind commitments towards our 5 P’s; people, planet, partners, performance and products & services.

-Our sustainability mission is to make food matter with our PARTNERS to conceive innovative PRODUCTS and solutions and therefore to deliver PERFORMANCE towards an entire industry while fostering PEOPLE’s wellbeing and nurturing our PLANET’s resources.
+Our sustainability mission is to make food matter with our PARTNERS to conceive innovative PRODUCTS and solutions and therefore to deliver PERFORMANCE towards an entire industry while fostering PEOPLE’s well-being and nurturing our PLANET’s resources.

 We have reset the purpose of the company, which is now: “We make food matter for people and the planet to be the leading partner constantly rethinking culinary food solutions and product”.